 Graduate studies in English at the University of South Florida has approximately 90-110 students in our program who work closely with a dynamic and growing faculty of internationally recognized scholars and award-winning teachers.

 The program features small seminar-style graduate classes and offers many opportunities for directed research and professional development.
 The department is home to journals for undergraduate and graduate students as well as Saw Palm, a literary annual focused on Florida authors and themes produced by members of the Creative Writing Program, and the Norman Mailer Review.

 Our graduate degree programs include:

-The department also administers graduate certificates in Comparative Literature and Creative Writing.
-Additionally, graduate students in English can earn certificates in related fields such as Women's Studies and area studies including Africana, Cuban, Latin American and Caribbean Studies, or Library Science.
+The department also administers graduate certificates in comparative literary studies and creative writing.
+Additionally, graduate students in English can earn certificates in related fields such as women's studies and area studies including Africana, Cuban, Latin American and Caribbean studies, or library science.